ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 In this exercise you will be adding masses and collecting data on the length change of your rubber band.

 :::Note
 Do not leave masses on your elastic for too long as this with deform and stretch the rubber band.
+However, do wait until your rubber band has reached equilibrium for each mass.
 :::
 1. Collect the masses you decided on last week.
 If you have changed your masses that is fine, just be sure to update your data table.
 2. Take 10 data points starting with 20g going to roughly 500g.
 The maximum mass can vary depending on what your rubber band can handle, make sure to get at least 10 data points.
 3. Record your mass and $\Delta$y data in the spreadsheet you made last week.
+Leave each mass for 5 to 10 seconds before measuring.
 4. Check your units and ensure they are correct.
 Calculate the values in your table for F and k.

 :::Question